 - Mail the following paper documents to MCC (We cannot accept scanned or faxed documents.):

 - High school transcripts – Submit your official high school transcripts (marks sheets, exam results, certificates).
 Photocopied transcripts are acceptable as long as they bear an original signature or certification from a school official.
 Transcripts must be in English and include proof of graduation or completion.

-- English language proficiency – You must take the Test of English as a Foreign Language (TOEFL), or International English Language Testing System (IELTS) if English is not your native or first language.
-MCC requires a minimum score of 55 on internet-based TOEFL, or 5.0 band score on IELTS to be considered for admission.
-Have your TOEFL test score sent to MCC, school code 2429.
+- English language proficiency – You must take the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) if English is not your native or first language.
+MCC requires a minimum score of 55 on internet-based TOEFL, or 5.5 band score on IELTS to be considered for admission.
+To have your TOEFL test score sent to MCC, use school code 2429.